 Contrary to what many people think, thyroid hormone supplementation does not make your thyroid stop working on its own, and does not make you dependent on the medication.
 However, many women who do need to start thyroid hormone supplementation will ultimately need to stay on it – but this is because by the time they started taking the medication there was already substantial destruction of the thyroid by antibodies that may have been present for years even before the Hashimoto’s diagnosis was made.
 Dr. Izabella Wentz, The Thyroid Pharmacist who also teaches people how to address the Root Causes of Hashimoto’s and hypothyroidism, herself has Hashimoto’s, and in a candid interview with me here, explains why she still requires daily treatment with thyroid hormone.

 Some women can eventually discontinue taking thyroid hormone supplementation and there’s no clear way to predict who this may be, though having high anti-TPO antibodies for many years suggests a higher likelihood that you’ll need to stay on hormone treatment.
 If you’d prefer to be off thyroid hormone supplementation, you can work with your primary provider to see if this is possible.

-Thyroid Medication: How Do You Know If You Still Need It?
+How Do You Know If I Still Need It?

 Once you’ve been feeling great for several months, you can work with your primary provider to do a trial tapering down of your dose.
 This is done by slightly lowering the dose, and then testing your TSH, FT3, and FT4 about 6 weeks later; if they are out of range off the medication, you probably need to stay on it.
 If, however, you are staying steady in your labs, and without a return of symptoms, it may be possible to now take a lower dose, or continue the taper and rinse and repeat on the testing, to see if you can discontinue it.